arctrong/md2html/readme.txt

 Link and image usage is demonstrated multiple times in this document.
 The link syntax is `[link text](path/to/doc.html "title")` where `"title"` is not required. `link text` may also be omitted but the link will be invisible.
-There's another syntax `<path/to/doc.html>` that will make the link text equal the link location.
+There's the other syntax `<path/to/doc.html>` that will make the link text equal the link location.

 The image syntax is `![ALT](path/to/image.png "title")`, where `ALT` and `"title"` are not